prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 **Key Features:**
 - ✅ Simple - just 3 columns (name, email, active)
-- ✅ Easy to add new instructors
+- ✅ Easy to add new teachers
 - ✅ Email captured for communication/notifications
-- ✅ Inactive instructors stay for historical reference
+- ✅ Inactive teachers stay for historical reference
-- ✅ Dialog only shows active instructors (✓ in column C)
+- ✅ Dialog only shows active teachers (✓ in column C)

 **Usage:**
 - Scripts read column A for dropdown list in dialog